mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 and other use cases ([source](http://127.0.0.1:63320/node?ref=r%3A2af017c2-293f-4ebb-99f3-81e353b3d6e6%28jetbrains.mps.editor.runtime%29%2F8425027850913231105)).

 When initializing an editor component, an [editor configuration](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.configuration%28MPS.Editor%2F%29%2F%7EEditorConfiguration) can be provided.
 The property *notifies* tells the editor component to send out
 [EditorComponentCreateListener](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.highlighter%28MPS.Editor%2F%29%2F%7EEditorComponentCreateListener) notifications.
 The property is set to true for MPS IDE editors and the inspector, and false for other scenarios.
-There are some languages in {{ mps_extensions() }} that need this flag to be true, so that the languages get activated.
+Some languages in {{ mps_extensions() }} need this flag to be true, so that the languages get activated.

 The editor component itself extends [JComponent](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/javax/swing/JComponent.html), has [antialiasing enabled](https://github.com/JetBrains/MPS/blob/e5db64ce7b7a419b0ea746dfa0d2f1e7bfabcf72/editor/editor-runtime/source/jetbrains/mps/nodeEditor/EditorComponent.java#L224) and has a left margin of 15 pixels, and top margin of 10 pixels.
 The gap between the content and the scrollbars is 15 pixels.
 The editor contains objects of type [EditorCell](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.cells%28MPS.Editor%2F%29%2F%7EEditorCell), arranged in a tree structure.
 You can right-click in the editor and select *Language Debug* --> *Show Cell in Explorer* to show the current selected cell in the cell explorer tool.
 The editor component is not only responsible for the editor content but also interacts with the type checking thread, the highlighter (left highlighter column but also the message gutter on the right side).

 ## Left highlighter

 The left editor highlighter contains the buttons for folding editor cells and other buttons such as *implements interface* and
 *overrides method*.
-There are two different ways of adding new information to the highlighter:
+Two different ways of adding new information to the highlighter exist:

 1. Add a new checker to the highlighter ([example](http://127.0.0.1:63320/node?ref=r%3A59f5b892-a6eb-4a9b-9c81-ecffc10026ee%28jetbrains.mps.ide.highlighters.behavior%29%2F1401464578585771758)).
 The checker can only contribute an icon and tooltip to the main column.
 2. Add a new column ([example](http://127.0.0.1:63320/node?ref=r%3Af509a650-cbd9-47e7-b2a0-79f49c562c0b%28jetbrains.mps.vcs.annotate%29%2F5393486658546720417)).
 It's more difficult to implement but the column can be fully customized.